Receptiviti/receptiviti-python/docs_source/articles/quick_start.md

 This will use the primary and request cache, but will fail if any texts are not found there.

 If a call fails before results can be written to the cache or returned, all received responses will still be in the request cache, but those will be deleted after a day.
-If you want to preserve these but need to restart R, you can move the cached responses out of , then replace them after restarting.

 ## Handling Big Data

 The `receptiviti` function will handle splitting texts into bundles, so the limit on how many texts you can process at once will come down to your system's amount of random access memory (RAM).
-Several thousand texts should be fine, but getting into millions of texts, you may not be able to have all of the results loaded at once.
+Several thousands of texts should be fine, but getting into millions of texts, you may not be able to have all of the results loaded at once.
 To get around this, you can fully process subsets of your texts.